 With 15 years of experience in the field, Margaret has worked with numerous clients on various clinical issues.
-She values diversity and prioritizes maintaining an inclusive, welcoming practice that is open to those in need of support.
+She values diversity and prioritizes maintaining an inclusive & affirming practice that is open to those in need of support.
 Below are a few areas of particular specialty in Margaret's current practice:

-When depression symptoms such as hopelessness, fatigue & irritability become overwhelming, involve physical symptoms, and last for long periods of time, they can keep you from leading a normal, active life.
-Worry, fear, panic and other symptoms of anxiety can interfere with your life.
+When depression symptoms such as hopelessness, fatigue & irritability become overwhelming, involve physical symptoms, and last for long periods of time, they can keep you from leading a fulfilling life.
+Worry, fear, panic and other symptoms of anxiety can interfere with your ability to be present.
 Anxiety & depression can be successfully treated!
-Together we can look at how anxiety/depression is uniquely affecting YOU.
-We will then explore any underlying causes, warning signs, and develop coping strategies such as relaxation & mindfulness techniques.
+Together we can look at how anxiety/depression is uniquely affecting you.
+We will explore any underlying causes, warning signs, and develop coping strategies such as relaxation & mindfulness techniques.
 We can also discuss referrals for medication management and alternative therapies as needed.

 Perhaps you are changing careers or you are having trouble with work/life balance.
 Maybe you have just become a parent or you are having difficulty coping with grief due to a loss in your life.
 Life transitions and changes can lead to stress, worry, poor focus and depressed mood.
 Seeking support from a therapist during times of change can help minimize problematic symptoms and help you to gain clarity around what you need and how you can get it - whether it is self-care, family/social support, or setting new goals for yourself.
 Often this is the hardest time to ask for help, but also the most beneficial!